WVAviator/react-synthetic-events/README.md

 A lightweight alternative to a state management library that follows the observer pattern.
 Using synthetic events, components can broadcast their own internal state where any other interested components can subscribe (or listen) to those events and adjust their own internal state however they see fit.

+With this hooks library, you can send and receive events using useEventDispatch and useEventListen, and you can share state between two unconnected components with useSharedState.

 ## Why use synthetic events instead of a traditional state management library?

 ### Lightweight and simple